5 best practices for workload planning

 You can use a dedicated tool to optimize your resource management.

-Stafiz features a needs management module as well as a matching tool to help you identify the most suitable profiles for each project.
+Stafiz has a needs management module as well as a matching tool to help you identify the most suitable profiles for each project.

 Think agile